Intussusception reduction is a procedure performed in paediatric patients who have an ileocolic intussusception.

 - physical reduction under US guidance

-With air-reduction, pressures in the region of 60-100 mmHg, it is possible to reduce the intussusception back to the ileocolic valve.
+With air-reduction, pressures in the region of 60-100 mmHg are used which may reduce the intussusception back to the ileocolic valve.
 There are a variety of protocols that have been suggested with some advocating 3 attempts lasting 3 minutes.
 Success is achieved when there is reduction of the 'mass' and air or contrast refluxes into the terminal ileum.